 See more trip photos here.

-As mentioned in other reports, the brushiest section took place between 4500′ and 5200′.
-It also happened to be pointier with steep drop-offs on both sides.
-Despite fighting through small trees continuously, it was more comfortable to try and stay on the crest.
+As mentioned in other reports, the brushiest section occurred between 4500′ and 5200′.
+It also happened to be pointier, with steep drop-offs on both sides.
+Despite continuously fighting through small trees, staying on the crest was more feasible.

-Meanwhile, swarms of mosquitoes came out and joined us as we tried going through the 700′ of dense brush.
-They were so irritating that I finally used bug spray for the first time this season.
-We started seeing snow patches throughout this part as well.
+Meanwhile, swarms of mosquitoes appeared as we tried moving 700 feet uphill through dense brush.
+They were so irritating that I finally put on bug spray for the first time this season.
+We also started seeing snow patches throughout this part.

 See more trip photos here.